stdrice/stdrice.github.io/content/posts/linux-hardening/index.md

     responsiveImage: true
 ---

-This post lists the changes I make to an Arch Linux installation for privacy and security hardening.
+This post lists the changes I make to a vanilla Arch Linux installation for privacy and security hardening.
 Most of the changes will work on any Linux distro that's reasonably up-to-date.

 # Choosing distro
 I use **Arch Linux** as my main Linux distro because: